 If you would like to buy our All of Me educational package which includes a discussion guide please go to our KCP Home page and click SHOP –this will take you to our sales page where you can buy our movies.
 The Educational package is for institutions who want to use the film internally for training and educational purposes.

-Here are some quotes from audience members and the press about the film
+Here are some quotes from audience members & professionals about the film:

 Watch the All of Me trailer below:

 Bess O’Brien will direct All of Me, a feature length documentary film focused on the lives of women, girls and some boys who are caught in the downward spiral of eating disorders and their struggle to regain a sense of self-compassion and healing.
 The film will focus on body image, a lack of connection with one’s physical and emotional being and the need to delve deep within one’s self to find the systemic reasons that triggered this disease.

 Eating Disorders which include Bulimia, Anorexia, restricted eating and Binge Eating are one of the most hidden forms of addiction and disease in our society.
 Certainly in Vermont we rarely discuss these issues.
 Eating Disorders are one of the hardest addictions to treat and to cure.
 The percentage of young girls who start dieting as young as 10-12 years of age has risen dramatically over the last fifteen years in our country.
 Women are inundated with images that promote “thinness” and many women can become obsessed with their body types to the point of taking unhealthy control of their eating habits.
 Boys are also being affected by mass media depictions of male bodies.